-I just relaxed back into my chair, accepted my ignorance and helplessness, compassionately tuned into Mrs Smith’s fear and helplessness, and stayed silent with her.
+Relaxing back into my chair, accepting my ignorance and helplessness, I compassionately tuned into Mrs Smith’s fear and helplessness.
+I stayed silent with her.
 It felt like an hour but it was probably just twenty seconds or so.

 Immediately, the wrinkles on her forehead smoothed out, her shoulders dropped down and a subtle smile appeared on her face.

 I couldn't believe it when she said: ‘Thank you Doc.
 Thank you for listening.’

 ‘I felt alone all night because my husband is on a business trip.
 I was really afraid that something would happen to my precious Laura.
 All your questions made me feel even more alone and stupid as I didn’t have an answer to most of them and maybe I should have as a good mother.
 When you told me nothing was wrong with Laura I was not convinced and started worrying again … but just now I didn’t feel alone, I felt how much you care about us.
 Somehow I’m more confident about the night ahead.’